 Address: 47050 Generals Hwy, Three Rivers, CA 93271

-If you’re not afraid of driving down to the bottom of Kings Canyon (it does take some time to navigate the twisty road), one of the best views of the canyon is from the bottom, with the amazing rock formations jutting up from the banks of Kings River.
+If you’re not afraid of driving down to the bottom of Kings Canyon (it does take some time to navigate the twisty road), one of the best canyon views is from the bottom, with the fantastic rock formations jutting up from the banks of Kings River.

-Another activity is hiking Zumwalt Meadows, which is a quick 1.5-mile hike that offers beautiful views of the canyon, river, and meadow.
-For an amazing view of the park, the Kings Canyon 15-minute Scenic Helicopter Tour and walking tour will show you the stunning variety of landscapes within the park.
+Another activity is hiking Zumwalt Meadows, a quick 1.5-mile hike offering beautiful views of the canyon, river, and meadow.
+For a fantastic view of the park, the Kings Canyon 15-minute Scenic Helicopter Tour and walking tour will show you the stunning variety of landscapes within the park.

 3. Mooney Grove Park